 PRO TIPS for BEST 5 FLAVOR POUND CAKE RECIPE

 First, if you don’t have one of the flavor extracts, simply double up on one of the other ones.
-Additionally, if you don’t have 1 teaspoon rum extract called for in this recipe, you can use 2 tablespoons of rum liquor.
+Additionally, sub 1 teaspoon of rum extract in this recipe with 2 tablespoons of rum liquor.

 If you consistently have problems baking, check out Baking Cakes Problems and Tips